-We have made available a pre-release version of the GEBCO_2021 Grid.
-The grid is a global terrain model for ocean and land, providing elevation data, in meters, on a 15 arc-second interval grid.
+The GEBCO_2021 Grid is a global terrain model for ocean and land, providing elevation data, in meters, on a 15 arc-second interval grid.
 It includes a number of additonal data sets compared to the GEBCO_2020 Grid.

 The grid is accompanied by a Type Identifier (TID) Grid, giving information on the types of source data that the GEBCO_2021 Grid is based on.

 The primary GEBCO_2021 grid contains land and ice surface elevation information - as provided for previous GEBCO grid releases.
-In addition, for the 2021 release, we are making available a version with under-ice topography/bathymetry information for Greenland and Antarctica.
+In addition, for the 2021 release, we have made available a version with under-ice topography/bathymetry information for Greenland and Antarctica.

 The GEBCO_2021 Grid provides global coverage of elevation data in meters on a 15 arc-second grid of 43200 rows x 86400 columns, giving 3,732,480,000 data points.

 The GEBCO Grid is accompanied by a Type Identifier (TID) grid.
 This data set identifies the type of source data that the corresponding grid cells in the GEBCO Grid are based on.
 Further information about the format and coding of the TID grid is given below.

 |10||Singlebeam - depth value collected by a single beam echo-sounder|

 |11||Multibeam - depth value collected by a multibeam echo-sounder|